For Researchers

 The artefact

-The replication repository — github.com/rkpagadala/education-of-humanity — contains every analysis script, the cleaned WCDE and World Bank panels, the LaTeX source of the paper, and a Makefile that re-runs the entire pipeline.
+The replication repository — github.com/rkpagadala/the-long-childhood — contains every analysis script, the cleaned WCDE and World Bank panels, the LaTeX source of the paper, and a Makefile that re-runs the entire pipeline.

 How verification works